gradle/gradle/design-docs/build-initialisation.md

 * Decent error message when a POM cannot be parsed (this is adding more coverage for a previous story).
 * Update existing test coverage to verify that every generated `settings.gradle` sets the root project name.

+# Story: Build setup tasks can be referenced using camel-case abbreviations

+* Improve the tasks selection mechanism so that it takes placeholders into account.
+The implementation must not trigger creation of the tasks, unless the task is actually selected.

+## Test coverage

+* Can run `gradle setB` or `gradle wrap`
+* When a build script defines a `wrap` task, then calling `gradle wrap` does not apply the `wrapper` plugin.

 # Story: Update the user guide Java tutorial to use the `setupBuild` task

 # Story: Gradle help message informs user how to setup a build